 How much Chlorine is in Calcium Hypochlorite?

 Calcium hypochlorite provides 43-73% available chlorine.
-This percentage can vary depending on how it is manufactured, with some sources stating it can provide between 48 to 75 percent available chlorine.
+This percentage varies depending on how it is manufactured, with some sources stating it provides between 48 to 75 percent available chlorine.
 For example, a granular form of chlorine, often referred to as calcium hypochlorite, is generally produced in a compound of 70 percent chlorine and 30 percent inert materials.

 Is Calcium Hypochlorite and Cal Hypo the same?